ericsonga/APCSAReview/_sources/ArrayBasics/ArrayParsonsPractice.rst

 .. parsonsprob:: ch7ex2muc
    :noindent:

    The following program segment should fill an array with elements that count up from 0 to 50 by 5 (0, 5, 10, 15, 20...).
 But the blocks have been mixed up.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.
+Click the <i>Check Me</i> button to check your solution.</p>
    -----
    int[] arr = new int[11];
    =====